 Whilst these areas clearly overlap, we have attempted to summarise an overview of the potential benefits of a regular yoga practice.

-Including increased: ability to switch from activation to release and vice versa (regulation skills), attentional skills (e.g. ability to choose what to focus on and for how long), ability to work with breath to regulate current state, mastery & discipline leading to self-efficacy & self-esteem, untangling from tricky thoughts & feelings, lowering of anxious and depressive experiences
+Including increased: awareness of thoughts & feelings, ability to switch between activation and release (regulation skills), attentional skills, sense of calm, ability to work with breath to regulate current state, untangling from tricky thoughts & feelings, lowering of anxious and depressive experiences, mastery & discipline leading to self-efficacy & self-esteem - and hope!

 Including increased: activity, community engagement, interaction with others, developing a new facet of social identity, new support network, being part of something - finding 'our place in the family of things' (Mary Oliver), empowering - knowledge that we can all make a difference, motivation to address injustices through recognising common humanity

 Including connection to: a sense of something bigger than ourselves, yogic philosophy, a sense of meaning, finding the beauty in even mundane or challenging experiences (all experiences are valuable), developing a sense of awe at our own embodied experience, finding peaceful moments outside of a 'self-story', the interrelated nature of all things